dai-shi/waku/README.md

 };
 ```

-Note that this is a little tricky and the API may be revisited in the
-future.

 #### Additional Server API

-In addition to the `getEntry` function, you can also
+In addition to the `renderEntries` function, you can also
 optionally specify `getBuildConfig` function in
 `entries.ts`.
 Here's an example: